muety/website-watcher/README.md

 * Create cronjob for your user account with `crontab -e` and add – for instance – `@hourly ~/dev/watcher.py -u https://kit.edu -t 5 --adapter email -r ferdinand@muetsch.io`.
 This will hourly visit kit.edu and send an e-mail in case of changes, while ignoring changes less than 6 characters.
 * See `python3 watcher.py -h` for information on all available parameters.

+### 👀 Please note
+When running the script for the first time, you will get an e-mail that there where changes, since there is a difference between the empty file and the entire webiste HMTL code.

 ## 🔌 Adapters
 Multiple **send methods** are supported in the form of _adapters_.
 To choose one, supply `--adapter` (e.g. `--adapter email`) as a an argument to `watcher.py`